Score Distillation of Flow Matching Models: Reproducibility Statement

 \section{Reproducibility Statement}

-We will release the codebase and training scripts to facilitate reproduction of all experiments.
+To facilitate reproduction of all experiments, we release the full codebase and training scripts on our project page: \url{https://yigu1008.github.io/SiD-DiT}.
 All algorithmic derivations are detailed in the main text, while hyperparameter settings and precision configurations (AMP vs.\ BF16) are reported in Tables~\ref{tab:Hyperparameters_4step} and~\ref{tab:Hyperparameters_4step_1} of the Appendix.